-Applicants for the NGICP certification exam are required to complete a NGICP exam training course provided by an approved trainer.
-WEF is currently working with partners and our community of trainers to identify training opportunities to address the training requirement to coincide with the exam schedule.
+Applicants for the GIP certification exam are required to complete a GI exam training course provided by an approved trainer or that meets the exam blueprint.
+ECI is currently working with partners and our community of trainers to identify training opportunities to address the training requirement to coincide with the exam schedule.

-Registrations for available exam trainings and exam administrations are noted on the calendar to the right.
-Additional options will be added as and when confirmed.
+Registrations for available exam trainings are noted on the calendar to the right.

 To be added to the notification list of future exam trainings & exams, email email@example.com.

 NGICP represents the standard for national certification of green infrastructure (GI) construction, inspection, and maintenance workers.
 This course prepares participants to demonstrate their competency in in the following green infrastructure areas: